otherpeopleucsd/honey_daisy/_posts/2020-04-05-lorem-ipsum.md

 thumb: ''

 ---
-To Cornell University and Liberty College,
+To Cornell University and Liberty College,<br>(you know who you are)

-(you know who you are)<br>I break people’s hearts but they don’t break mine.
+I break people’s hearts but they don’t break mine.

 I had my black hair whipping back in the wind at dusk.
 Do not trail behind me, I warn you dying stars, because you don’t know where this mind has been before settling into this tame body.
 Sometimes it shows, in a jerk of the finger, a twitch of the ear, or the annoyed twisting and turnings of the neck.
 It’s there, a wild soul that had to be bolted down to flesh.